php-ru/symfony-docs-ru/routing.rst

 Controller Naming Pattern
 -------------------------

-The ``controller`` value in your routes has a very simple format ``CONTROLLER_CLASS::METHOD``.
+The ``controller`` value in your routes has the format ``CONTROLLER_CLASS::METHOD``.

 .. tip::

-    To refer to an action that is implemented as the ``__invoke()`` method of a controller class, you do not have to pass the method name, but can just use the fully qualified class name (e.g.
+    To refer to an action that is implemented as the ``__invoke()`` method of a controller class, you do not have to pass the method name, you can also use the fully qualified class name (e.g.
     ``App\Controller\BlogController``).

 .. index::